niftools/pyffi/README.txt

     + nifvisualizer: visualizes particular blocks of a nif file

+    + nifmakehsl: create hex workshop structure libraries for all nif formats

 The following code resides in the subversion trunk only (https://pyffi.svn.sf.net/svnroot/pyffi/trunk) and is not distributed with the library.